zxc916684603/ecs/intl.en-US/Block Storage/Block storage FAQ.md

 ## Why am I unable to find the data disk I purchased for a Linux instance? {#section_d47_uxx_zga .section}

-If you purchase a Pay-As-You-Go data disk separately, you need to [format the data disk](format the data disk../DNA0011854887/EN-US_TP_9604.dita#concept_jl1_qzd_wdb) and [attach it](reseller.en-US/Block Storage/Block storage/Attach a cloud disk.md#) to a Linux instance before you can use it.
+If you purchase a Pay-As-You-Go data disk separately, you need to [format the data disk](format the data disk../DNA0011854887/EN-US_TP_9604.dita#concept_jl1_qzd_wdb) and [attach it](intl.en-US/Block Storage/Block storage/Attach a cloud disk.md#) to a Linux instance before you can use it.

 ## Where can I purchase a last-generation disk \(a local SSD disk\) and how can I maintain an existing local SSD disk? {#section_us2_rh2_rl5 .section}

 Local SSD disks are no longer available for purchase.
-If you are still using a local SSD disk, see [Local disks](https://www.alibabacloud.com/help/doc-detail/63138.htm?spm=a2c63.p38356.b99.226.529c5374kig1si) and [FAQs about SSD cloud disks](https://www.alibabacloud.com/help/doc-detail/40551.htm).
+If you are still using a local SSD disk, see [EN-US\_TP\_9561.dita\#concept\_g3w\_qzv\_tdb](EN-US_TP_9561.dita#concept_g3w_qzv_tdb) and [FAQ about SSD cloud disks](#).

 ## How can I test the performance of an ESSD cloud disk? {#ESSDperfor .section}

 This FAQ describes how to configure the appropriate environments for a performance test and how to obtain a 1 million IOPS result.
 Note that the cloud disk type and actual environment used will impact the test result.

 **Warning:** You can obtain accurate test results by testing a bare disk partition, but you may destroy the file system structure by testing it directly.
-Before such a test, you must [create snapshots](https://www.alibabacloud.com/help/doc-detail/25455.htm) of the disk to back up your data.
+Before such a test, you must [create a snapshot](create a snapshot../DNECS19100342/EN-US_TP_9687.dita#concept_eps_gbl_xdb) of the disk to back up your data.
 We recommend that you use newly purchased ECS instances that contain no data for the test to prevent any data loss.

 We recommend that you use the latest versions of Linux images in Alibaba Cloud official images, such as CentOS 7.4/7.3/7.2 \(64-bit\) and AliyunLinux 17.1 \(64-bit\) because Linux images of earlier versions and Windows images may use defective drivers.